 It was even more touching that our first veteran through the program arrived just two days after my fathers passing.
 I feel him at the centre and remember him today as a big part of the goodness that is there.

 My wish this Anzac Day is that those people who are struggling find the support they need and not feel they have to suffer alone.

 Today I remember and honour the servicemen and servicewoman who carry incredible burdens and the families who love them.

-As co founder and Director of Byron Private, Kylie has played a vital role in the vision, establishment and development of Byron Private Treatment Centre.
+As founder and Managing Director of Byron Private, Kylie has played a vital role in the vision, establishment and development of Byron Private Treatment Centre.

 Kylie holds a Bachelor of Social Science (Counselling) and has completed extensive studies in Family Systemic Constellation work, a cornerstone element of therapy for clients of Byron Private.
 Kylie began her own journey in recovery over 18 years ago from disordered eating and addiction and understands first hand the challenges and wonder of recovery.

 If you’re struggling to break free of an addiction or mental health condition, Byron Private is here to help.

 Use our confidential contact form and we will be in touch.